mvolkmann/blog/src/tailwind.md

 Tailwind is not a replacement for CSS.
 It is still necessary for developers to be familiar with CSS properties and their supported values.

+Tailwind is implemented as a PostCSS plugin.
+It can be used in conjunction with other PostCSS plugins such as those that support preprocessors like Sass.

 ## Pros